Skip to Main Content

 Cardiff's hotel market has matured significantly since the Bay regeneration, and the mid-to-upper tier now includes several options worth comparing directly.
 Hotel Indigo Cardiff operates within IHG's design-led segment and targets a slightly different guest profile, favouring neighbourhood storytelling over waterfront scale.
 For travellers deciding between the two, the choice usually comes down to whether bay access and event-proximity matter more than boutique character.

 Across the UK, the Michelin Selected tier encompasses a wide range of properties.
 Muir, A Luxury Collection Hotel in Halifax and Oddfellows on the Park in Manchester represent the same general endorsement in very different formats, one a luxury brand conversion, the other an independent with strong design credentials. voco St. David's sits in the branded, full-service band of that selection, where consistency across room types and service touchpoints is the primary quality signal.
-Guests seeking the more design-intensive end of the upper-upscale spectrum in the UK might look toward properties like The Vineyard Hotel and Spa in Newbury or, at the absolute leading of the market, The Savoy in London and Hôtel de Paris Monte-Carlo.
+Guests seeking the more design-intensive end of the upper-upscale spectrum in the UK might look toward properties like The Vineyard Hotel and Spa in Newbury or, at the absolute best of the market, The Savoy in London and Hôtel de Paris Monte-Carlo.

 Planning Your Stay